 It’s essential to act fast to recover a hacked Facebook account.
 Hackers could be reading your private messages, deleting your personal information, or trying to spam your friends.
 Take these urgent eight steps.

 - Check which devices have been used to access your account by following the steps in the previous list above.
 If anything appears suspicious, immediately click the Log Out of All Sessions option in the lower right-hand corner.

 - Change your password and add screen locks to your devices to prevent anyone taking even a quick peek.
 Follow these steps in the Facebook Help Centre.

-- If you can’t log in, report your Facebook account as hacked at https://www.facebook.com/hacked/, because it may mean that you’re the victim of a Facebook hacker’s attack and they have changed your password.
+- If you can’t log in, report your Facebook account as hacked at https://www.facebook.com/hacked/, because it may mean that you’re the victim of a Facebook hacker’s attack and they’ve changed your password.
 Facebook will prompt you to type in the phone number or email you used to open the account and then help you regain access.
 They’ll also ask how you think your account was hacked and then walk you through the security procedures.

 - Warn friends and followers and keep a close eye on your Facebook account.
 If you don’t have access to your account after a hack, ask a trusted Facebook friend to log in to their account and then click on yours to see if your name, profile picture, or email have changed.
 Always inform your Facebook friends and followers of a hack!
 A hacker could contact them to ask for personal details or even send links infected with malware.
 Advise them not to respond to any messages or posts (not) made by “you” and to secure their own accounts.